"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 To get more information on the regional analysis of this market, Download Free sample

-North America held largest market share in the global liquid waste management market in 2018 followed by Asia Pacific.
+North America held the largest market share in the global liquid waste management market in 2018, followed by the Asia Pacific.
 The region is expected to lead the market during the forecast period.
 In North America, the U.S. is a prime market for liquid waste management.
 In the region, over 95% of wastewater collected is treated and then recycled.
-Moreover, five of the biggest wastewater treatment plants are established in the U.S. For instance, Chicago & Boston has a wastewater treatment plant with a capacity of 1.44 billion gallons per day and 1.27 billion gallons per day respectively.
+Moreover, five of the biggest wastewater treatment plants are established in the U.S. For instance, Chicago & Boston have wastewater treatment plants with a capacity of 1.44 billion gallons per day and 1.27 billion gallons per day, respectively.
+North America witnessed a growth from USD 19.37 billion in 2017 to USD 19.75 billion in 2018.

 Europe is a well-established market for liquid waste management.
 In most European countries, the percentage of the population connected to wastewater treatment systems is high.
 For instance, according to Eurostat, in 2016, 96% of the population in Germany was connected to at least one secondary urban wastewater treatment system.